-Led by Steven Kay QC.
+Led by Steven Kay KC.
 The allegations against UNAOIL relate to claims of corruption and bid-rigging in the global oil and gas industry.
 The SFO made a mutual legal assistance request to the Monégasque authorities and carried out a raid of Unaoil’s premises.
 Extradition from Monaco of S. Ahsani was refused on dual criminality grounds.

 Case dismissed as a result of an abuse of process arising from the UK’s failure to honour its international obligations with respect to modern slavery.

-Led by Hugo Keith QC (instructed by Michael Drury CMG of BCL Solicitors) in extradition proceedings at Westminster Magistrates’ Court, in a case involving the multiple extradition requests for David Kezerashvili, formerly the Defence Minister of Georgia.
+Led by Hugo Keith KC (instructed by Michael Drury CMG of BCL Solicitors) in extradition proceedings at Westminster Magistrates’ Court, in a case involving the multiple extradition requests for David Kezerashvili, formerly the Defence Minister of Georgia.